Mygod/VPNHotspot/README.md

 Without root, you can only:

 * View connected devices for system tethering and monitor them;
+* Create a hotspot that has only LAN connections;
 * Toggle tether switches if you can't do it already;
 * Play around with settings and the user interface in general;
 * Alternatively you can use try these apps (requires manual proxy configuration or client apps) for normal repeater